The X Factor (Australian TV series) season 5: Judges

 In February 2013, it was reported that Guy Sebastian would not be returning for season 5, due to tour commitments and to focus on a music career in the United States.
 It was also reported that Mel B was not returning, due to visa issues in Australia and her commitments with America's Got Talent.
 The following month, Ronan Keating confirmed in an interview with News Limited that both judges had left.
 Former judge on The X Factor UK, Dannii Minogue was announced as Mel B's replacement on 12 April.
 The Sunday Telegraph confirmed on 21 April that Redfoo would be Sebastian's replacement.

 Redfoo was offered the opportunity to join the judging panel during his visit to Australia for the 2013 Australian Open, where he was supporting girlfriend and then-World number-one Victoria Azarenka.
 The producers later visited his recording studio in Hollywood and explained to him what The X Factor is about.
 In an interview with The West Australian, Redfoo said "they basically explained the show because I didn't know if I wanted to just be a judge.
 And they said 'Wait a second, wait a second, no it's not just judging, that's just to pick your team.
 Then you're really a mentor, you're going to be mentoring a category.'
 Then they said 'You can be a winner too.'"
 Minogue revealed to The Daily Telegraph that she was offered many other TV roles but chose to join The X Factor because she had always been a fan of the Australian version.

 Selection process

 Auditions

 Open auditions in front of the show's producers began in December 2012 and ended in January 2013.
 These auditions took place in 14 cities.
 Online and DVD auditions were also introduced into the season for those who could not attend the open auditions.
-The audition contestants chosen by the producers were then invited back to the last set of auditions that took place in front of the judges and a live studio audience.
+The auditionees chosen by the producers were then invited back to the last set of auditions that took place in front of the judges and a live studio audience.
 These auditions were filmed at Allphones Arena in Sydney on 21, 22 and 23 April, and at Hisense Arena in Melbourne on 28, 29 and 30 April.
 Natalie Bassingthwaighte did not attend the Sydney auditions because she was pregnant at the time and was advised not to fly from her home in Melbourne.